liveahero-wiki/liveahero-wiki.github.io/_charas/isaribi.md

 {% include sidekick-infobox.html stockId=10221 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="isaribi"
-APPRECIATION = "Oh, what do you want to do, boss!
-Are you tired?
-At that time, it's best to eat and sleep!
-Don't hesitate to take a good nap after eating  the prey I hauled in today!"
+APPRECIATION = "Oh, what do you want to do, boss!<br>Are you tired?
+At that time, it's best to eat and sleep!<br>Don't hesitate to take a good nap after eating  the prey I hauled in today!"
 DAILY = "Boss!
-How're ya doing?
-Ah?
+How're ya doing? <br>Ah?
 Lower my voice?
-I always talk like this!
-Let's go fishing!
+I always talk like this!<br>Let's go fishing!
 I'm bored of sittin around!"
-PLAYER = "Boss, you still got energy to burn?
-You are, so to speak, the captain of this ship and all.
-We need ya in top form!"
+PLAYER = "Boss, you still got energy to burn?<br>You are, so to speak, the captain of this ship and all.<br>We need ya in top form!"
 RELATION = "Goro... well, we've known eachother a long time.
 That dipshit carpenter always turns up and I can't get rid of him.
 I guess...
 I don't hate him or nothin'."
+HERO = "That kid has stopped being a pirate eh.<br>I guess we're in the same business now, this will be interesting.<br>I wonder if there's fish in the sea created by that weapon?"
 TOUCH = "Oh!
-Boss, you have good eyes!
-I see you  appreciate this well honed body trained in the fishing grounds.
-I got rough skin, but touch as much as you like!
+Boss, you have good eyes!<br>I see you  appreciate this well honed body trained in the fishing grounds.<br>I got rough skin, but touch as much as you like!
 Gahaha!"
+TRAIN = "I'll fully teach ya how fishermen fights."
+TRAINED = "Nuga…!?
+Ya idiot, do ya want to kill me!"
 %}

 ## Notes: